 - Attend Classes or Retreats: If possible, join a local mindfulness or meditation class, or even attend a retreat to deepen your practice.

-By embedding mindfulness and meditation into your daily routine, you can build a stronger defence against anxiety, equipping yourself with practical tools to manage life’s stresses more effectively.
+By embedding mindfulness and meditation into your daily routine, you can build a stronger defense against anxiety, equipping yourself with practical tools to manage life’s stresses more effectively.
 So, why not give it a try today?

 2. Physical Activity